September 2015 Liberal Party of Australia leadership spill: Tony Abbott

 Abbott addressed the media at 12:40 pm on 15 September.
 Abbott stated that he had never leaked or undermined anyone, and he would not start now.
 He stated that being Prime Minister is not an end in itself, it was about serving.
 He asserted that the nature of politics had changed in the last decade, with a "febrile media culture" rewarding "treachery".
 Abbott exhorted the media to refuse to parlay with people who won't put their names to their comments.

 Abbott's final speech as Prime Minister on 15 September did not address his political future.
 However, he announced the next day that he would remain in Parliament.
 Despite his promise of "no sniping" in his final speech as Prime Minister, media outlets reported ongoing sniping from the Abbott camp in the following months, particularly around Islamic issues.
 In early December 2015, Abbott said he would not make a decision on his political future until April 2016.

 Subsequent national polling indicated widespread support for the removal of Abbott as Prime Minister and Liberal leader.
 A ReachTel poll of 743 residents in Abbott's safe Liberal seat of Warringah, conducted by phone on the evening of 17 December 2015, indicated his electorate wanted him to retire from parliament at the next election.
 The Australia Institute executive director, Ben Oquist, who commissioned the independent polling, claimed: "The polling indicates that the electorate is quickly moving on from the Tony Abbott era".
 Abbott recontested his electoral seat of Warringah at the 2016 federal election, and won with 52% of the primary vote.

-Since Abbott's re-election at the 2016 federal election he has been critical of policy positions of his party on a number of occasions.
+After Abbott's re-election at the 2016 federal election he was critical of policy positions of his party on a number of occasions.

+Abbott lost his seat to independent Zali Steggall in the 2019 election.